-GUSTO is guided by a Steering Committee with members representing the Santa Fe Conservation Trust, Santa Fe County, NPS/RTCA, Friends of the Santa Fe National Forest, the Santa Fe Fat Tire Society, Santa Fe County Horse Coalition, the Commonweal Conservancy (manager of the Galisteo Basin Preserve), the New Mexico Dept. of Health, and private outdoor recreation-oriented business.
+GUSTO is guided by a Steering Committee with members representing the Santa Fe Conservation Trust, Santa Fe County, NPS/RTCA, Friends of the Santa Fe National Forest, the Santa Fe Fat Tire Society, Santa Fe County Horse Coalition, the Commonweal Conservancy (manager of the Galisteo Basin Preserve), the New Mexico Dept. of Health, and private organizations and businesses active in the area of outdoor recreation.
 The Steering Committee meets 2-4 times per year to guide GUSTO planning, outreach, and events.
 Sub-Committees with varying level of activity focused on Mapping and Route Planning, Trail Criteria and Guidelines, and Communications and Outreach during the creation of the GUSTO Plan.